-Examples of requirements specifications, reports, briefs, instructions and concepts may be viewed here.
-Below is an example of a video presentation of the first stage of developing a module system.
+Examples of requirements specifications, reports, briefs, instructions and concepts may be viewed below.

 In layman’s terms, without going into the science of information technologies, requirements elaboration is necessary for written specification and formalization of users’ requirements so that the project is sure to be completed later.